SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/5.0.0/Makefiles.md

 This is a nearly like for like replacement of spinnaker_tools/make/Makefile.common

 ## local.mk
+For all builds where the c files are local to the make file.
-For all builds that do not depend on NEURAL_MODELLING_DIRS/src/neuron Includes the relative stuff previously in FrontEndCommon.mk
+This covers most cases that do depend on NEURAL_MODELLING_DIRS/src/neuron Includes the relative stuff previously in FrontEndCommon.mk

 This requires 4 variables to be set before being called.